multi-swe-bench/multi-swe-bench/Doc/demo.md

 - Adjust the `file` method in `Catch2ImageDefault`.

 We have already demonstrated the first approach.
 The second approach is necessary when test commands vary across versions, as seen in [bitcoin's configuration](../multi_swe_bench/harness/repos/cpp/bitcoin/bitcoin.py).
+In this way, by continuously iterating and modifying, you can maximize the execution of all collected instances.
+The final modified file is similar to [Catch2](../multi_swe_bench/harness/repos/cpp/catchorg/catch2.py).
 # 4.PR Filtes and Generates Final Data (Jsonl)

 Congratulations!
 You have completed the most challenging step.
 Now, you can filter the qualified instances from the execution data.
 A qualified instance must meet the following criteria: its golden patch successfully resolves test cases that previously failed without it, and it does not introduce new issues.